yufeizhao/yufeizhao.github.io/gtac/index.md

 _Prerequisites:_ Mathematical maturity at the level of a first-year math graduate student.
 Comfortable with undergraduate real analysis (18.100) and algebra (18.701/3).

-_Grading:_ Primarily based on homework grades (no exams).
-A modifier up to 5 percentage points may be applied (in either direction) in calculating the final grade, at my discretion based on factors such as participation.
+_Grading:_

-Cutoffs: Only non-starred problems are considered for the calculations of letter grades other than A and A+:
+- 90% based on problem sets (Only non-starred problems are considered for the calculations of letter grades other than A and A+)
+- 10% based on Wikipedia assignment, comments on book draft, general participation and discussion (in class, office hours, and on Piazza).
+More details later -- these are graded holistically at the end of term and can be used for deciding borderline grades

+Final letter grade cutoffs:
 * A− : ≥ 85%
 * B− : ≥ 70%
 * C− : ≥ 50%

-Grades of A and A+ are awarded at my discretion based on overall performance, in particular, solving a significant number of starred problems (please don't ask me what "a significant number" means).
+Grades of A and A+ are awarded at my discretion based on overall performance.
+Solving a significant number of starred problems is a requirement for grades of A and A+ (please don't ask me what "a significant number" means).
 Note that for MIT students, grade modifiers do not count towards the GPA and do not appear on the external transcript.

 [Student Support Services (S<sup>3</sup>) and Student Disability Services](s3)